iandriver/RNA-sequence-tools/README.md

 Tools for RNA seq and gene annotation

-**Note: Most of the single cell analysis has migrated to SCICAST: https://github.com/iandriver/SCICAST and is no longer maintained here.**
+**Note: Most of the single cell analysis has migrated to scicast: https://github.com/iandriver/scicast and is no longer maintained here.**

 Tophat Cluster submission contains scripts for processing raw RNA-seq files for submission to a linux cluster (qb3 at UCSF specifically).
 Additionally it contains some scripts for testing command formatting and managing files on a cluster.